mkner/robo-util/docs/install.rst

     $ pip install robo-utils

-Or a specific release or pre-release test version for example
+Or a specific release version for example

 .. code-block:: console